How to buy the best fridge freezer

 Internal storage volume

-Before you start comparing fridge freezer storage volumes, it’s worth bearing in mind that manufacturers typically calculate this with all the shelves, drawers and door racks taken out.
+Before you start comparing fridge freezer storage volumes, bear in mind that manufacturers typically calculate this with all the shelves, drawers and door racks taken out.

 When we test fridge freezers, we leave everything inside and measure the space you can actually use for storing food.